derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch2_Races.md

 ### Zora Traits

 **Ability Score Increase:**
-Your Intelligence increases by 1; your Constitution increases by 1; your Wisdom increases by 1.
+Your Intelligence increases by 1; your Constitution increases by 1.

 **Age:**
 Zora age at the same rate as humans, but can live up to 200 years.